-1A late fee applies if student fails to register on the designated registration day.
+- Passthrough fees in italics are subject to change. - Tuition and Fees are charged on a full program basis. - 1A late fee applies if student fails to register on the designated registration day.

-^{} Student tuition and fees described above are good faith projections for the academic year.
+- Student tuition and fees described above are good faith projections for the academic year.
 They are, however, subject to amendment at any time at the discretion of the board of Trustees of the School of Medicine in order to meet its financial commitments and to fulfill its role and mission.
-Every effort will be made to provide advance notice of such changes.

-2Health Insurance and technology fees are good faith estimates for the academic year.
+Every effort will be made to provide advance notice of such changes. - 2Health Insurance and technology fees are good faith estimates for the academic year.
 Amounts are subject to change when the actual amounts are determined.
-Technology fees include laptop and software requirements for the MPH and Executive Public Health degree.

-Dental and vision insurance is optional.

-††Malware Fee is a per instance charge.
+Technology fees include laptop and software requirements for the MPH and Executive Public Health degree. - The cost of health insurance represents the basic fee for a student without dependents. - Dental and vision insurance is optional. - ++Malware Fee is a per instance charge.
 Passthrough fees in italics are subject to change.

-Fiscal Year 2022-2023 Tuition and Student Fees for Doctorate of Health Administration Degree
+Fiscal Year 2025 Tuition and Student Fees for Doctorate of Health Administration Degree